Same parsing tech Fortune 500 ATS systems use

 Federal screening is rule-based

-Unlike private-sector ATS screening, federal HR qualification reviews follow strict pass-fail criteria.
-If your resume doesn't demonstrate a required competency in explicit language, you are rated not qualified regardless of your actual experience.
+Federal HR reviews follow strict pass-fail criteria.
+If your resume doesn't demonstrate a required competency in explicit language, you are rated not qualified.
 Keywords must be present, not implied.

 USAJOBS filters before HR ever reads your resume

-USAJOBS itself filters applications based on eligibility questions and resume keywords before they reach a human HR specialist.
-Applications that don't meet the automated criteria are eliminated before the qualification review stage even begins.
+USAJOBS filters applications based on eligibility questions and resume keywords before they reach a human.
+Applications that don't meet automated criteria are eliminated before qualification review.

 Announcement language is the keyword source

-Every federal job announcement contains the exact terms the HR system will scan for.
-The duties section, specialized experience description, and competency list are your keyword map.
-Copying key phrases from the announcement into your resume is not only acceptable but expected in federal applications.
+Every federal announcement contains the exact terms the HR system scans for.
+The duties, specialized experience, and competency list are your keyword map.
+Mirroring announcement language is expected in federal applications.

 FAQs